junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Dean considers, then shrugs.
 "Fair.
 But --" The smile blooms back on his face, brighter than before. "-- I'm telling you, this time it's the real deal.
 I'm not just saying it, I'm *in* it."

-He stretches his arms towards the ceiling, posing like poets singing verses, doing a slow 360-degree spinning, and goes, "Love, what a wonderful word."
+He stretches his arms towards the ceiling, posing like a poet singing verses, doing a slow 360-degree spinning, and goes, "Love, what a wonderful word."

 "That's enough," Sam stuffs the gun back into the belt, laughing.
 "You don't have to try so hard to make me sick, Jerk."